niksy/knowledge/development/ssh-keys.md

 Usage: `ssh-copy-id -i example.pub username@host`

-## Use Keychain on macOS 10.12
+## Use Keychain on macOS 10.12+

-To make macOS Sierra use SSH credentials stored to Keychain and not ask you for passphrase everytime you try to use SSH entry, add this to `~/.ssh/config` at top of the file:
+To make macOS 10.12+ use SSH credentials stored to Keychain and not ask you for passphrase everytime you try to use SSH entry, add this to `~/.ssh/config` at top of the file:

 ```
 Host *